Replacing your air conditioning? Consider a VRF HVAC system

 VRF stands for “Variable Refrigerant Flow” and it’s the latest and greatest in heating and cooling comfort.
 Here are some of the reasons these new systems are becoming very popular choices for commercial HVAC:

-- The efficient design of a VRF HVAC system means they use considerably less energy.
+- The efficient design of a VRF system means they use considerably less energy.

 - The quiet operation of a VRF HVAC system is ideal for the business environment.

-- Since the air handlers are smaller and a VRF HVAC system does not usually require ducts, it does not require as much wall and ceiling space for the equipment.
+- Since the air handlers are smaller and a VRF system does not usually require ducts, it requires less wall and ceiling space for the equipment.

-- The VRF HVAC system has built-in controls that may allow you to skip purchasing expensive building management software.
+- The VRF has built-in controls that may allow you to skip purchasing expensive building management software.

 How the VRF HVAC system works